mgblackwater/stevekinney.net/content/courses/testing/expect-examples/expect-extend.md

 modified: 2024-09-28T12:51:16-06:00
 ---

-Alright, let's talk about something _pretty neat_ in Vitest: `expect.extend`.
+Let's talk about something _pretty neat_ in Vitest: `expect.extend`.
 This is like giving yourself superpowers when it comes to assertions.
 Most folks are used to using the built-in matchers like `toBe`, `toEqual`, and `toHaveBeenCalledWith`—and, believe me, those are fantastic!
 But sometimes you want an assertion method that’s a little more _specific_ to your domain, like, I don't know, checking if a band has released at least one multi-platinum album, and `toBe` just isn't going to cut it.
 That’s where `expect.extend` shines.
 It lets you write **custom matchers** tailored to your specific problem space.

 ## When Would You Use It?